dbverse/databricks/DLT_DAB/README.md

-# Databricks Retail DLT Pipeline Setup
+# Databricks Retail DLT Pipeline Setup (Databricks Free Edition)

 This project sets up a **Delta Live Tables (DLT) pipeline** using a **Databricks Asset Bundle (DAB)**.
 Its main goal is to ingest raw retail data into a **Raw data layer** within Unity Catalog, with intelligent partitioning.

 ---

-## What We Did
+## What the project is about :

-We developed a robust solution to process retail data:
+Developed a robust solution to process retail data:

 -   **Project Structure**: Organized files within a `DAB/` folder, including the `databricks.yaml` configuration and `src/retail_raw_dlt_pipeline.ipynb` for the DLT code.
 -   **DLT Pipeline**: Created a DLT pipeline focused on ingesting `raw_orders`, `raw_customers`, and `raw_products` data.